GregorySchwartz/diversity/README.md

   -S,--input-sample-field INT
-                           The index for the sample ID in the header separated by '|' (1 indexed) -I,--input-subsampling INT INT
+                           The index for the sample ID in the header separated by '|' (1 indexed) -C,--input-count-field INT
+                           The index for the number of this type in the header separated by '|' (1 indexed).
+Used if there are multiple copies of one entry, so a '4' in the header would indicate that this entity occurred 4 times.
+                           Defaults to 0, meaning that this field is ignored and count each sequence as occurring just once -I,--input-subsampling INT INT (INT)
-                           The start point and interval of subsamples in the rarefaction curve.
-For instance, '1 1' would be 1, 2, 3, ...
-'2 6' would be 2, 8, 14, ...
-Note: input is a
+                           The start point, interval, and optional endpoint of subsamples in the rarefaction curve.
+For instance, '1 1 4' would be 1, 2, 3, 4 '2 6 14' would be 2, 8, 14,
-                           string so use quotations around the entry and it always has the number of subsamples overall as the last point
+                           ...
+Note: input is a string so use quotations around the entry and it always includes the number of subsamples overall in the result.
+Excluding the endpoint results in the number of samples the endpoint, so '1 1' would be 1, 2, 3, ..., N -g,--input-g Double      Used for calculating the number of individuals (or samples) needed before the proportion g of the total number of estimated species is reached.
+Sobs / Sest < g < 1
   -f,--fast-bin            Whether to use a much faster, but approximated,
                            binomial coefficient for the rarefaction analysis.
-                           This method results in NaNs for larger numbers, so in that case you you should use the slower, more accurate default method -n,--remove-N            Remove 'N' and 'n' characters -a,--whole-sequence      Ignore window length and only analyze the entire sequence for diversity and rarefaction curves.
+                           This method results in NaNs for larger numbers, so in that case you you should use the slower, more accurate default method -R,--input-runs INT      The number of runs for empirical resampling rarefaction.
+This method does not compute the theoretical, it reports the actual median and median absolute deviation (MAD) values of this many runs.
+If this value is not 0, empirical rarefaction is automatically enabled (individual based only, not for sample based) -G,--keep-gaps           Do not remove '.' and '-' characters from the analysis.
+This flag will thus treat these characters as additional entities rather than be ignored as artificial biological gaps in a sequence -n,--remove-N            Remove 'N' and 'n' characters -a,--whole-sequence      Ignore window length and only analyze the entire sequence for diversity and rarefaction curves.